yourjelly/odoo/doc/howtos/rdtraining/12_sprinkles.rst

     default.

 Finally, color codes are useful to visually emphasize records.
-For example, in the real estate module we would like refused offers in red and the accepted offer in green.
+For example, in the real estate module we would like refused offers in red and the accepted offers in green.
 It can be achieved thanks to the ``decoration-{$name}`` attribute (see :ref:`reference/js/widgets` for a complete list):